grantcurell/jiqixuexi/notes/README.md

 This theorem by itself is not useful in computer science because it does not give any information about the rate of the error.
 Furthermore this rate  could actually depend on $u$ which is problamatic.
 To add bounds see the Berry-Esseen Theorem.

 # Fundamental Theorem of Algebra

 Every polynomial eg. $x^n+ax^n-1+a_n=0$ has $n$ roots if $x \in \mathbb{C}$.
 The quadratic formula answers $ax^2+bx+c=0$ for $x$.
 The power, two here, is the number of roots."

+# Population

+The population is the population under study in statistics.
+Ex: The height of a man.
+This implies all men who exist or have ever existed.

+# Sample

+In contrast to the [population](#population), the sample comes from the population.
+Maybe you survey randomly a bunch of men about their height.

+# Variance

+$var(x)=E[(X-\mu)^2]=\sigma$

+The variance is the expected value of the squared variation of a random variable from its mean value.
+It estimates how far a set of random numbers are spread out from the mean value.
+Variance is represented using one of the following three notations: $\sigma^2, s^2, Var(x)$.
+The higher the variance the more the data is spread out from the mean.
+The formula in words is the variance is the expectation of the squared deviation of a random set of data from its mean value.
+It is worth noting the expected value is the same as $\mu$. $\hat{x}=\mu=E[x]$

+## Population vs Sample Variance

+Real-world observations such as yesterday's rain cannot typically be complete sets of observations.
+Subsequently we calculate variance based on samples which are incomplete.
+To make this calculation we use an *estimator* equation based on the sample data which must be drawn without observational bias from the whole population.
+The simplest estimators for population mean and variance are the mean and the variance of the sample.
+They are *consistent estimators* which means they converge to the correct values as the number of samples increases.
+Sample variance is computed by the average of the squared deviation from the sample mean, diveded by $N$.
+See [Population variance and sample variance](https://en.wikipedia.org/wiki/Variance#Population_variance_and_sample_variance)

+Also see my notes on [Required Understanding of Variance](#required-understanding-of-variance)